-This is currently the major comprehensive legislative package on this topic.
+This has been a major comprehensive legislative package on this topic.
 Its relevance to community engagement and environmental justice is found in the ways in which environmental and climate justice is embedded in federal government decision making.
 This plan supports grant programs to build community capacity and technical assistance.

 It also seeks to enable community leadership networks to share ideas and demonstrate the achievability of benchmarks.
 As communities collaborate across economic regions, watersheds, and shorelines, adaptation and resilience planning can become more integrated, ensuring each community’s plan reflects shared values and objectives.
 Additionally, the plan seeks to ensure that public engagement, transparency, accountability, and environmental justice are central to climate adaptation and Climate Resilience Plans, which should be required by Congress for all states, local governments, tribes, and territories as a condition for loans and grants through the National Climate Adaptation Program.